edgarpf/aws-cda-tips/README.md

 - Humans can not perform a decision task.

-- 256 is the maximum number of tables per region.

 - The cumulative number of tables and indexes in the CREATING, DELETING or UPDATING state cannot exceed 10.

 - One DynamoDB read capacity unit represents one strongly consistent read per second, for an item up to 4 KB in size.